Classification of nilpotent associative algebras of small dimension: Introduction

 \section{Introduction}

 The classification of associative algebras is an old and often recurring problem.
 The first investigation into it was perhaps done by Peirce (\cite{peirce}).
 Many other publications related to the problem have appeared.
-Without any claim of completeness, we mention work by Hazlett (\cite{hazlett16}, nilpotent algebras of dimension $\leq 4$ over $\C$), Mazzola (\cite{mazzola79} - associative unitary algebras of dimension 5 over algebraically closed fields of characteristic not 2, \cite{mazzola80} - nilpotent commutative associative algebras of dimension $\leq 5$, over algebraically closed fields of characteristic not 2,3), and recently, Poonen (\cite{poonen} - nilpotent commutative associative algebras of dimension $\leq 5$, over algebraically closed fields).
+Without any claim of completeness, we mention work by Hazlett (\cite{hazlett16}, nilpotent algebras of dimension $\leq 4$ over $\C$), Kruse and Price (\cite{kruseprice}, nilpotent associative algebras of dimension $\leq 4$ over any field), Mazzola (\cite{mazzola79} - associative unitary algebras of dimension 5 over algebraically closed fields of characteristic not 2, \cite{mazzola80} - nilpotent commutative associative algebras of dimension $\leq 5$, over algebraically closed fields of characteristic not 2,3) and Poonen (\cite{poonen} - nilpotent commutative associative algebras of dimension $\leq 5$, over algebraically closed fields).
+Recently, Eick and Moede (\cite{eickmoede}) have developed a coclass theory for nilpotent associative algebras, offering a different perspective on their classification.

-All these publications have in common that the ground field is assumed to be algebraically closed.
-In this paper we consider the problem over non algebraically closed fields.
-This is motivated by two applications.
-The first concerns the classification of Hopf Galois structures on field extensions $L/K$ (see \cite{childs}, \cite{FCC}).
-Here the classification of commutative nilpotent algebras over finite fields comes into play.
-The second is related to the classification of Novikov algebras (\cite{burdedg}) - a Novikov algebra with an abelian Lie algebra is nothing but a commutative associative algebra.

-In Sections \ref{sec3}, \ref{sec4}, we obtain a classification of nilpotent associative algebras of dimensions $\leq 3$, over any field.
-In Section \ref{sec5} we classify the nilpotent commutative associative algebras of dimension 4, over finite fields and $\R$.
-We end with some comments on the situation when the ground field is $\Q$.
-In Section \ref{sec2} we describe the method that we use for classifying nilpotent associative algebras.
-It is very similar to a well-known method for classifying nilpotent Lie algebras (cf. \cite{skjelsund}, \cite{gra12}).
-We note that similar ideas also have come up in the classification of $p$-groups (\cite{obrien}, \cite{obvau}).

-It turns out that over an infinite field there is an infinite number of isomorphism classes of $3$-dimensional nilpotent associative algebras.
-In fact, there is a series depending on one parameter, where different values of the parameter yield non-isomorphic algebras.
-On the other hand, over $\F_q$ there are $q+6$ (isomorphism classes of) such algebras, if $q$ is odd, and $q+5$ if $q$ is even.
-The classification of the nilpotent commutative associative algebras of dimension $4$ is different for odd and even order finite fields.
-However, in both cases there are 11 isomorphism classes of such algebras.
-Over $\R$ there are 12 isomorphism classes.